 The Gamification of Reading Is Changing How We Approach Books

 Readers of my blog will know I contribute to the open source project BookWyrm.
 So I found this article really interesting.
 Again, I don't agree with everything (or even most things) Greta Rainbow writes here, but I found it an interesting jumping off point for conversations about books and reading.
 I'm not a competitive reader, but reading has always been a social activity, at least since it escaped the Sumerian bureaucracy.
 “Speed reading” has been championed for years, and many people watch YouTube videos at 1.5 speed, which is really the same thing.
 So I'm not really endorsing Rainbow's worldview here, but I do recommend a read of the article, because it's a good prompt to think about your own relationship to recreational reading.

-Libraries and Learning Links of the Week is published every Thursday by Hugh Rundle.
-If you like email newsletters you might also like Marginalia, a monthly commentary on things I've read and listened to more broadly.
+Libraries and Learning Links of the Week is published every Monday by Hugh Rundle.

 Subscribe by following